Skip to main content

 What You Will See

 The interface is organized into four operational surfaces.
 Discovery resolves external inputs into candidate items.
 Library tracks the items already known to your local workspace.
-Studio opens one manuscript in a working context.
+Studio opens one item in a working context.
 Output handles page inspection, export preparation, and finished artifacts.

 Those surfaces are separate because they represent different states in the workflow.
 Discovery is not Library, and Library is not the same thing as a complete local download.